fenago/nlp-fundamentals/lab_guides/Lab_4.md

 =================================

-We learned about various types of data in *Chapter 2, Feature Extraction from Texts*.
+We learned about various types of data in *Lab 2, Feature Extraction from Texts*.
 Let\'s quickly recapitulate what semi-structured data refers to.
 A dataset is said to be semi-structured if it is not in a row-column format but can be converted into a structured format that has